celo-org/docs/blog/03-08-2023-Build-A-Full-Stack-Decentralized-Fund-Raising-Dapp-On-The-Celo-Blockchain/Build-A-Full-Stack-Decentralized-Fund-Raising-Dapp-On-The-Celo-Blockchain.md

 ## About the author

-I'm Jonathan Iheme, A full stack block-chain Developer from Nigeria.
+I'm Jonathan Iheme, A full stack block-chain Developer from Nigeria. let's connect on (linkedIn)[https://www.linkedin.com/in/jonathan-iheme-31a63718b]

 Thank You!!